eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

-1. **Wallet Selection and Invocation for attestation presentation**: The Digital Credentials API should enable a browser or OS to search for Wallet Units containing attestations that potentially match the request of the Relying Party, addressing user experience and scaling concerns caused custom URI-based or universal link (a.k.a. app link)-based approaches.​
+1. **Wallet Selection and Invocation for attestation presentation**: The Digital Credentials API should enable a browser or OS to search for Wallet Units containing attestations that potentially match the request of the Relying Party, addressing user experience and scaling concerns caused by custom URI-based or universal link (a.k.a. app link)-based approaches.​

-2. **Wallet Selection and Invocation for attestation issuance**: The Digital Credentials API should enable a browser or OS to search for Wallet Units that can handle an attestation offer from a specific Attestation Provider, addressing user experience and scaling concerns caused custom URI-based or universal link (a.k.a. app link)-based approaches.​​
+2. **Wallet Selection and Invocation for attestation issuance**: The Digital Credentials API should enable a browser or OS to search for Wallet Units that can handle an attestation offer from a specific Attestation Provider, addressing user experience and scaling concerns caused by custom URI-based or universal link (a.k.a. app link)-based approaches.​​

 3. **Secure Cross-Device Flows**: The Digital Credentials API should enable